 Themes are the fundamental and often universal ideas explored in a literary work.

 Over the course of Up From Slavery, Washington develops the idea and ideal of dignity through labor.
-For Washington, the gravest aspect of the institution of slavery is the denigration of labor for both blacks and whites.
+For Washington, the gravest aspect of the institution of slavery is the denigration of labor for both Blacks and whites.
 Because the enslaved had no personal investment or return on their labor, they did not complete their work with an attitude toward improvement.
 Likewise, whites, largely deprived of meaningful labor, were robbed of the ability to achieve self-sufficiency.
 In both races, this produced personalities and characters that seek to escape labor.
 Washington emphasizes labor as the only way to make oneself useful in an interdependent, modern society.
 Throughout the whole of Up From Slavery, Washington searches for and obtains work.
 Further, once he obtains it, Washington completes all labor to best of his ability, no matter how lowly the task.
-At the Tuskegee Institute, Washington makes this idea and ideal a foundational ethos.
-All students who study at the Tuskegee Institute must learn a trade or industry alongside their more traditional academic pursuits.
+At the Tuskegee school, Washington makes this idea and ideal a foundational ethos.
+All students who study at Tuskegee must learn a trade or industry alongside their more traditional academic pursuits.
 In addition, many of the buildings, most of the furniture, the wagons, and the materials used at the school are produced by students.
 This level of practical skill and diligence also acts as the foundation of Washington’s theory and program for racial uplift.

 Throughout Up From Slavery, Washington defends his ideas about racial advancement and uplift by subtly undermining the proposals of his critics.
 Though Washington does not explicitly state his objection to the strategies of specific thinkers like W.E.B.
 Dubois or even his predecessor, Frederick Douglass, he nevertheless highlights the wastefulness of political agitation for equal rights at every chance he gets.
 To do this, Washington shows that political agitation results in worse relations and outcomes than those that existed before.
 For example, when he goes home to Malden after his second year at the Hampton Institute, Washington finds that both the salt-furnace and the coal-mine are not in operation due to worker’s strikes.
-In Chapter IV, Washington describes how strikers usually spent all their savings during the strikes and returned to work in debt, but at the same wages.
-He raises the impracticality of political agitation again after his controversial Atlanta Exposition speech.
-After the success of his speech, he hypothetically asks if a black man would have been invited to give a speech had people agitated to put a black person on the program.
-He answers in the negative, saying that such opportunities can only arise through merit.
+In Chapter 4, Washington describes how strikers usually spent all their savings during the strikes and returned to work in debt, but at the same wages.
+He raises the impracticality of political agitation again after his controversial Atlanta Exposition speech (later dubbed the “Atlanta compromise” speech).
+After the success of his speech, he hypothetically asks if a Black man would have been invited to give a speech had people agitated to put a Black person on the program.
+He answers in the negative, saying that such opportunities can only arise through merit (as defined by Washington).